• Home /

 Mortgage payments are due on the first of each month.
 Lenders grant a 15-day grace period, then late fees are assessed.
 Many homeowners use their lender’s autopay features to prevent late payments.

-You don’t need a bank account or pre-existing relationship to get a mortgage loan.
+You don’t need a bank account or a pre-existing banking relationship to get a mortgage loan.
 You can get a mortgage loan at any of the following places:

 • Local retail bank branches, such as Chase or Wells Fargo